Blanche Whiffen: Early and career in England

+Life and career in the United States

+In London Blanche met the actor Thomas Whiffen whom she married in England on July 11, 1868.
+Later that year she and her husband came to the United States on tour with the Galton Opera Company; an opera company led by her sister as its leading soprano and her sister's husband as its leading tenor.
+In America she was known on the stage as Mrs. Thomas Whiffen.
+Her first performance in the U.S. was in Jacques Offenbach's The Marriage By Lanterns on Broadway at Wood's Museum in New York City.
+After this she toured the U.S. in various opera companies; including those managed by John Templeton and Horace Lingard among others.

-In 1879 she played Buttercup in the first American production of Gilbert and Sullivan's Pinafore.
-She joined Daniel Frohman's stock company at his old Lyceum Theatre, where she appeared in more than 25 plays between 1887 and 1899 including The Wife (1887), The Charity Ball (1889), and Trelawny of the 'Wells' (1898).
+In 1879 Mrs. Thomas Whiffen played Buttercup in the first American production of Gilbert and Sullivan's Pinafore.
+She joined Daniel Frohman's stock company at his old Lyceum Theatre, where she appeared in more than 25 plays between 1887 and 1899 including The Wife (1887), The Charity Ball (1889), and Trelawny of the "Wells" (1898).
 Later she was part of Charles Frohman's company at the Empire.
 She became Broadway's resident old lady character player after the death of Mrs. G. H. Gilbert in 1904.
 Mrs Whiffen in later years appeared in Zira (1905); The Great Divide (1905–07); The Builder of Bridges (1909); The Brass Bottle (1910); Electricity (1910); Cousin Kate (1912); Tante (1913); A Scrap of Paper (1914); Rosemary (1915).
-She was still active at 70 and a great favorite.
+Her final performance on the stage was in 1930 in Trelawny of the "Wells" in New York City.

+Blanche Whiffen died in Montvale, Virginia on November 26, 1936.